Purdue-CS193/homework-0-YadavSuhani/index.md

+# Suhani's First CS193 Homework!

+## Here are some things I love about CS193:

+- The fact that it's taught by (awesome) students themselves!
+- The class teaches ways to use tools which are so important for a career in CS, and I won't find this in any of the lecture classes
+- The amazing powerpoint presentations, ice-breakers, and memes!

+## Here's some help I got to work on this homework assignment:

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.